CESSProject/cess/README.md

 ## Cess-bootstrap

-Please download the code of the current latest release
+Please download the code of the current latest release...
 ```
 cd cess
 #Under the /cess root directory